You're on the United Kingdom website. Switch to the US website here.

 Pensions are specifically designed to support you through retirement.
 Unless you have the largely discontinued defined benefit pension (where an employer would typically pay into it for you), both you and your employer will pay money into your pension while you’re working.
 Your pension provider then invests that money into a range of stocks and shares that they expect to increase in value over time.

 By the time you retire, your pension should be large enough to live off for several decades.
-Unlike the state pension, which currently requires you to wait until you’re 65, you can usually access your workplace pension from as early as 55.
-Although the government has recently confirmed that this will rise to 57 by 2028.
+Unlike the State Pension, which currently requires you to wait until you’re 66 (rising to 67 in 2028), you can usually access your workplace pension from as early as 55 (rising to 57 in 2028).

 The more you put into a pension, the more it will be worth when you retire.
 But with so many other ways to invest your money, it’s worth understanding the benefits and the downsides of putting all your savings into a pension.